Many are coming for the throne but based on his play during his 15th playoff run, LeBron James is providing a reminder for the basketball world:

 Over this span, LeBron has become the benchmark to which nearly every player with superstar-calibre potential is compared.
 Whether it's deeming someone the "best since LeBron" or placing stock into head-to-head meetings with LeBron, it's pretty clear who represents the gold standard.

-Ahead of their first meeting, 19-year-old New Orleans Pelicans forward Zion Williamson becomes the latest to be dubbed as the best since James with the potential to take the throne in the coming future.
+20-year-old New Orleans Pelicans forward Zion Williamson became the latest to be dubbed as the best since James with the potential to take the throne in the coming future.